 Both Google Pay and Apple Pay come with a set of standard requirements that financial institutions must meet if they wish to offer these mobile payment services.
 These standards allow Google and Apple to make sure their services work flawlessly no matter the provider.

-Based on previous successful cooperation with Intellias, our client turned to us for team extension services.
-Intellias specialists strengthened our client’s team and helped them smoothly implement contactless payment services.
+Based on previous successful cooperation with Intellias, our client turned decided to establish a partnership with us again to smoothly implement contactless payment services.

 Intellias developed the solution